fejlek/Nine-Circles-Bayes/1 First Circle - Introduction to Bayesian Statistics/First_circle_1_intro_single_parameter.md

 The last thing we will mention in this part is one important observation.
-Up to this point, all our priors were *proper* probability densities However, we can look at the Bayes formula purely algebraically, and we can always compute posterior distribution provided that $p(y \mid \theta)p(\theta)$ has finite integral (i.e., can be normalized to one) regardless whether $p(\theta)$ is a density or not.
+Up to this point, all our priors were *proper* probability densities However, we can look at the Bayes formula purely algebraically, and hence, we can always compute posterior distribution provided that $p(y \mid \theta)p(\theta)$ has finite integral (i.e., can be normalized to one) regardless whether $p(\theta)$ is a density or not.